aionescu/bfi/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This repository is licensed under the terms of the MIT License.
 For more details, see [the license file](LICENSE.txt).